twahl93247/tony_wahl/README.md

 # Hello! -

-i'm Tony Wahl – an Architectural Designer with a Master of Architecture and a passion for innovative, sustainable design.
+I'm Tony Wahl – an Architectural Designer with a Master of Architecture and a passion for innovative, sustainable design.
 I specialize in multifamily housing, mixed-use, retail architecture, and adaptive reuse projects.
 My experience ranges from contributing to high-rise developments like Yesler Towers - Seattle, WA to retail renovations & new construction projects for national brands.
 I bring a strong foundation in BIM modeling, construction documentation, construction managemnt, and design iteration, paired with a deep appreciation for context-driven, environmentally responsible architecture.

 Explore my resume and work samples to learn more about my projects